 In section 122(5) of the Data Protection Act 2018, Direct Marketing refers to, “the communication (by whatever means) of advertising or marketing material which is directed to particular individuals”.

-Genuine marketing research cannot be regarded as direct marketing.
+Genuine marketing research is not direct marketing.
 But here is a condition, if the survey accumulates the details for future marketing campaigns then it comes under direct marketing.
-Basically, if it includes any promotional material, then this will be called direct marketing with all rules applied.

 Types of electronic marketing